 Since its founding in 2005, Chances Dances has sought to create a safe space for all gender expressions by bringing together the varied LGBTIQ communities of Chicago.
-The creation of the Critical Fierceness grant expands upon this goal by offering a unique opportunity for queer artistic expression.
-Individuals or groups who wish to utilize the Critical Fierceness Grant for artistic purposes and who identify themselves or their work as queer are encouraged to apply.
-The Critical Fierceness Grant supports queer artists with financial assistance of up to $500.
+The creation of the Critical Fierceness grant expands upon this goal by offering a unique platform to fund queer thinking and expression through art.
+Individuals or groups who identify themselves or their work as queer are encouraged to apply.
+The Critical Fierceness Grant supports the development and realization of queer artwork through project-based financial assistance of up to $500.

-In 2012,Chances Dances expanded the Critical Fierceness Grant to include the Mark Aguhar Memorial Grant, which seeks to fund projects by queer woman-identified and trans-feminine artists of color.
-The Mark Aguhar Memorial Grant supports feminine-spectrum queer artists of color with financial assistance of up to $1000.
-Chances Dances is proud to provide both these opportunities for personal exploration, community development and radical change through art.
+In 2012,Chances Dances expanded the Critical Fierceness Grant to include the Mark Aguhar Memorial Grant, which specifically funds artwork by feminine spectrum (such as woman-identified and trans-feminine) queer artists of color.
+The Mark Aguhar Memorial Grant supports grantees through project-based financial assistance of up to $1000.
+Chances Dances is proud to provide both these opportunities for personal exploration, developing community, and radical change.

 How to Apply

 The Critical Fierceness Grant is awarded twice yearly.
-Deadlines are always on July 31st and December 31st.
+Deadlines are always on July 31st and January 31st.
+NOTE: The Critical Fierceness Grant is temporarily on hold.
+We will not be awarding grants during the summer of 2015.
+We hope to return to granting Critical Fierceness and Mark Aguhar Memorial grants by the next cycle, in the Winter of 2016.
 The application is open to all residents of Cook County who identify with the above criteria.
-Our new application will be available for download (we accept online applications only) by early December.

 Email chances.dances[at]gmail[dot]com for more information.